huggingface/blog/infini-attention.md

 Based on these results, the model appears to in fact use the compressed memory.
 We decided to scale up our experiments by continually pretraining a Llama 3 8B.
 Unfortunately, the model failed to pass the needle evaluation when the needle was placed in an earlier segment.

-We decided to inspect the balance factors (factor balancing the amont of compressed and not-compressed memory) across all layers.
+We decided to inspect the balance factors (factor balancing the amount of compressed and not-compressed memory) across all layers.
 Based on Figure 3a and Figure 3b, we found that about 95% of the weights are centered around 0.5.
 Recall that for a weight to converge to an ideal range, it depends on two general factors: the step size and the magnitude of the gradients.
 However, Adam normalizes the gradients to a magnitude of 1 so the question became: are the training hyper-parameters the right ones to allow the finetuning to converge?

 ![Figure 3a: global weight's heatmap](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp55_llama3_8b_global_weights_heatmap.png)